Mozart4242/mozart4242/README.md

 # About me

 Once upon a time, I was a Network Security engineer but at some point, DevOps changed my career life.
 Now I am working and studying in the DevOps field and I am honored with this decision.
-Im bringing it all into one to make myself a full ITOps engineer.
+I'm bringing it all into one to make myself a full ITOps engineer.

 <h1 align="center">Hi 👋, I'm Morteza</h1>